cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * Encryption method (DES, 3DES, or AES — probably only the last of these)
 * Session duration

-IPSec is actually set up in the (IKE) Phase 2 SA (“quick mode”), which establishes two *unidirectional* encrypted tunnels between the endpoints.
+The phase 1 tunnel is then used to set up the (IKE) Phase 2 SA (“quick mode”), which establishes two *unidirectional* encrypted tunnels between the endpoints.
 In phase 2, the negotiation consists of:

 * IPSec protocol (AH or ESP)
 * Encapsulation method